 Yes, that was partially meant to be provocative.
 However, sometimes I really believe it.
-In an effort to help others enjoy better health, I have found that “all or nothing” usually yields the latter.
+In an effort to help others enjoy better nutrition and health, I have found that “all or nothing” usually yields the latter.

 Now hear me out.
 Many of my friends, family & colleagues adhere to some sort of diet or nutrition restriction for health and/or ideological reasons.
 To some extent, I do as well.
 From vegans to the lactose/gluten intolerant to raw foodists, I applaud all of it.
 Conviction that allows for the discipline of applied daily practice is something I greatly admire, no matter the form.

 The problem, from a health standpoint, is all those who currently live outside that circle of conviction.
 It is all too easy to see another’s health ideals and the resulting choices as extremism.

 We have a health crisis little of which is genetic.
 It is estimated that up to 90% of certain cancers are lifestyle related.
 The majority of our number one killers and diseases can be prevented, and even reversed.

 Basically, as a population, the majority of us are actually (unconsciously) choosing to be unhealthy.

 And I believe we “purists” unwittingly contribute to some of this because of our perceived extremism.
 (Let me be clear, I am not saying we ARE extremist, simply that we can be perceived that way.)